Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 <h1 align="center">Computational Anthropology & Population Genetics | Modeling the Bronze-Age Origins of East Cushitic Populations with R</h1>

-This repository showcases an **end-to-end computational anthropology and population genetics workflow** developed over nearly **one year** using **R**, **Excel**, **Inkscape**, and population-genetics datasets derived from **[Eurogenes Global25 coordinates](https://eurogenes.blogspot.com/2019/07/getting-most-out-of-global25_12.html)**.
-The project integrates multivariate statistical analysis, ancestry modeling, simulation, interactive visualization, comparative linguistics, archaeology, craniometrics, cultural anthropology, and historical research to investigate the Bronze-Age origins and dispersal of East Cushitic-speaking populations across Northeast Africa.
+This repository documents an **end-to-end computational anthropology and population genetics project** developed over nearly **one year** using **R**, **Excel**, **Inkscape**, and **Eurogenes Global25** population-genetics datasets.

-Across **18 analytical scripts**, custom ancestry models, interactive visualizations, and more than **100 scholarly references**, I explored competing hypotheses regarding the origins of modern Cushitic and Ethiopian Semitic-speaking populations.
-Rather than relying on a single analytical technique, the project combines principal component analysis, Monte Carlo ancestry modeling, coordinate-based statistical analysis, customized computational workflows, and interdisciplinary evidence synthesis to evaluate alternative models of population history.
+Across **18 analytical scripts**, custom ancestry-modeling workflows, interactive visualizations, and more than **100 scholarly sources**, the project investigates competing hypotheses surrounding the Bronze-Age origins and dispersal of East Cushitic-speaking populations in Northeast Africa.

+Rather than relying on a single analytical technique, the workflow combines principal component analysis (PCA), customized Monte Carlo ancestry modeling, multivariate analysis, simulation, interactive visualization, and interdisciplinary evidence synthesis to evaluate alternative demographic scenarios.

-Although the case study focuses on Northeast Africa, the analytical capabilities demonstrated throughout, such as multivariate analysis, simulation, statistical modeling, interactive visualization, data transformation, reproducible research, and technical communication are transferable to a plethora fields such as computational biology, genetics, epidemiology, archaeology, historical research, and other data-intensive scientific disciplines.
+Although the case study focuses on Northeast Africa, the analytical techniques demonstrated throughout—including statistical modeling, data transformation, reproducible research, visualization, and technical communication—are broadly transferable across data-intensive scientific and analytical disciplines.

-The repository accompanies a **9,000-word research article** published on my anthropology blog, **Anthromadness**, where the quantitative analyses are integrated with archaeological, linguistic, historical, and anthropological evidence to present the complete research narrative.
+The repository accompanies a **9,000-word research article** published on **Anthromadness**, where the computational analyses are integrated with archaeological, linguistic, historical, and anthropological evidence to present the complete research narrative.

 # 📈 Project at a Glance